victorbrodsky/order-lab/README.md

 			zend_extension="PATH-TO-WEB-SERVER\WebServer\PHP\Ext\php_opcache.dll"

-	f) Make sure that Apache can find and load icu*.dll files from the PHP base folder.
+	g) Make sure that Apache can find and load icu*.dll files from the PHP base folder.
 One possible solution is to copy these files to Apache's "bin" folder:

 			 * icudt49.dll
 			 * icuin49.dll